b3rax/OM2PS/README.md

 The OM2PS is a highly modular electronic prototyping system, based on the M.2 B key connector, to suit your needs on rapid component interchangability.

 The system establishes a new pinout standard on the connector to ensure versatility for each electronics project.
-Reserving a variety of Power supplies and enabling options, communications protocols, analogue and general purpose I/O traces.
+Reserving various power supplies and enabling options, communications protocols, and analogue and general purpose I/O traces.

  - 5 Voltages
  - 4 Enabling pins